 The Springfields, Over the Hills & Far Away (1997, Philips).
 Unquestionably some will find this too poppy and wimpy for consideration as core folk-rock.
 However, the sides by this British group (featuring Dusty Springfield) were among the few records made in the early 1960s to anticipate the fusion of folk and rock.
 There's considerable piffle on this two-CD set, but there's also their American hit "Silver Threads & Golden Needles," as well as others that are vague folk-rock forerunners, like "Allentown Jail."

-The Stone Poneys, The Stone Poneys Featuring Linda Ronstadt(1967, Capitol).
-The first of the three Stone Poneys albums is really the only one to feature the band as it originally sounded: a Peter, Paul & Mary with more guts, embroidered by tasteful Nik Venet production and sympathetic session musicians.
-The other two Stone Poneys albums are solid too, though, particularly Evergreen Vol. 2, which has their hit "Different Drum."
+The Stone Poneys, The Stone Poneys Featuring Linda Ronstadt/Evergreen Vol. 2 (2008, Raven).
+This Australian CD combines the Stone Poneys' first two albums (both from 1967) onto one disc, adding four songs from their third and last LP, 1968's Vol. III.
+The first of the three Stone Poneys albums was really the only one to feature the band as it originally sounded: a Peter, Paul & Mary with more guts, embroidered by tasteful Nik Venet production and sympathetic session musicians.
+The other two Stone Poneys albums were solid too, though, particularly Evergreen Vol. 2, which had their hit "Different Drum."

 James Taylor, Sweet Baby James (1970, Warner Brothers).
 His 1968 Apple debut James Taylor may be a little less slick.
 But this is the record that made him the superstar and defined the 1970s singer-songwriter movement, particularly on the hit "Fire and Rain."